Is It Better to Air Dry After a Shower? Pros, Cons & Best Practices

 Body dryers enhance the air-drying process by:

-Unlike passive air drying, they actively remove moisture while maintaining the benefits of a touch-free method.
+Unlike passive air drying, they help remove moisture more consistently while maintaining the benefits of a touch-free drying method.

 When Is Air Drying a Good Choice?